 Wicklow Town is one of the top places to visit when exploring the County of Wicklow where the famous black castle overlooks the harbour.
 A place that is very much popular with nature lovers and walkers with the many lovely views are on offer all around you.

-Things to do in Wicklow Town
+Things to see and do in Wicklow Town

 One of the top attractions in Wicklow Town is the once historic Wicklow Gaol that has now being transformed into a visitors museum.
 It is considered one of Ireland’s best interactive gaol museum experiences.
 While you are here you’ll uncover the fascinating history surrounding this jail as you are given a unique look at how prison life once was for Irish citizens.

 Guided Tours are led by experienced and lively actors, who help bring aspects of the history of the gaol to life, in a fun way that you’ll not quickly forget.

 Opening Times and Prices of Wicklow Gaol